Sam Mussabini: Olympic athlete coaching

-It has been widely stated that he coached the South African sprinter Reggie Walker to a gold medal at the 1908 Olympic Games in London but this is an error and Walker was actually coached by former sprinter Sam Wisdom.
-He coached further gold medal winners at the 1912 Olympic Games, including Willie Applegarth.
+It has been widely stated that he coached the South African sprinter Reggie Walker to a gold medal at the 1908 Olympic Games in London, but Walker was actually coached by former sprinter Sam Wisdom.
+Mussabini coached further gold medal winners at the 1912 Olympic Games, including Willie Applegarth.
 He was appointed as full-time coach by Polytechnic Harriers from 1913 until his death from diabetes in 1927 aged 59.

 He brought a systematic approach to coaching, rather than just being a masseur.
 For example, he used the techniques of Eadweard Muybridge to photograph runners' actions and techniques at the finish.

 At the 1920 Olympic Games in Antwerp, Belgium, he coached Albert Hill to two gold medals in the 800 m and 1500 m, and Harry Edward, third in the 100 m.
 He led Harold Abrahams to win a gold medal in the 100 m and silver in the 4 × 100 m at the 1924 Olympic Games in Paris, France.